Competences of the Court of Justice of the European Union

 These actions are brought:

-• Or by a Member State against another Member State after it has brought the matter before the Commission (Article 259 TFEU).
+- Or by a Member State against another Member State after it has brought the matter before the Commission (Article 259 TFEU).

-Role of the Court:
+Role of the Court of Justice:

 2. Proceedings against the EU institutions for annulment and for failure to act

-Referral: actions may be brought by the Member States, the institutions themselves or any natural or legal person if the actions relate to a measure (in particular a regulation, directive or decision) adopted by an EU institution, body, office or agency and addressed to them.
+Referral: actions may be brought by Member States, the EU institutions themselves or any natural or legal person if the actions relate to a measure (in particular a regulation, directive or decision) adopted by an EU institution, body, office or agency and addressed to them.

 3. Other direct proceedings

-As the General Court has jurisdiction in all first instance actions referred to in Articles 263, 265, 268, 270 and 272 TFEU, only actions against Commission decisions imposing penalties on firms (Article 261 TFEU) are to be brought to the Court of Justice, as well as those provided for in the Statute of the Court of Justice (as last amended by Regulation (EU, Euratom) 2019/629 of 17 April 2019).
-Article 51 of the Statute of the Court of Justice provides that, by way of derogation from the rule laid down in Article 256(1) TFEU, jurisdiction shall be reserved to the Court of Justice in the actions referred to in Articles 263 and 265 TFEU when they are brought by a Member State against:
+As the General Court has jurisdiction in all first instance actions referred to in Articles 263, 265, 268, 270 and 272 TFEU, only certain cases are brought directly before the Court of Justice.
+These include actions against Commission decisions imposing penalties on firms (Article 261 TFEU) as well as those provided for in the Statute of the Court of Justice of the European Union (as last amended by Regulation (EU, Euratom) 2024/2019 amending Protocol No 3 on the Statute of the Court of Justice of the European Union).
+Article 51 of the Statute of the CJEU provides that, by way of derogation from the rule laid down in Article 256(1) TFEU, jurisdiction shall be reserved to the Court of Justice in the actions referred to in Articles 263 and 265 TFEU when they are brought by a Member State against:

-• An act of or failure to act by the Commission under the first paragraph of Article 331 TFEU.
+- An act of, or failure to act by, the Commission under the first paragraph of Article 331 TFEU.

 B. Indirect proceedings: question of validity raised before a national court or tribunal (Article 267 TFEU - preliminary rulings)